cgranell/apps-treatment-mental-disorders/README.md

 ## Files in this repository

 - `all_data.rda`: Data items extracted from the surveyed papers.
-- `all_Data.csv`: Data items extracted from the surveyed papers.
+- `all_data.csv`: Data items extracted from the surveyed papers.
-- `analysis.Rmd`: R Markdown document with the code to conduct the analysis and create the figures of the paper.
+- `analysis.Rmd`: R Markdown document with the code to conduct the analysis and create the figures and tables of the paper.
 - `analysis.html`: HTML rendering of the analysis document.
 - `Dockerfile`: A recipe for the computational environment using [Docker](https://en.wikipedia.org/wiki/Docker_(software)).
 - `install.R`: R script file executed during creation of the Docker image to install required dependencies.